CONCORD, N.H. -- Nine rabbits considered an endangered species in New Hampshire are now calling the state home.

 The Fish and Game Department’s Nongame and Endangered Wildlife Program has started a fundraising effort to support the restoration.

 The population of the cottontails is now concentrated in five separate areas, including southern New Hampshire and along the New Hampshire and Maine coasts.
-Other current habitats are in southeastern Massachusetts and along Connecticut’s borders with New York and Rhode Island.

 All six states are working to create additional habitat, but only New Hampshire and Maine feature the rabbit on their state lists of endangered species.
 The rabbit is extinct in Vermont.
 It is a candidate for listing under the federal Endangered Species Act.